siderolabs/talos/docs/website/content/v0.6/en/configuration/v1alpha1.md

 `ignore` is used to exclude a specific interface from configuration.
 This parameter is optional.

+##### machine.network.interfaces.dummy

+`dummy` is used to specify that this interface should be a virtual-only, dummy interface.
+This parameter is optional.

 ##### machine.network.interfaces.routes

 `routes` is used to specify static routes that may be necessary.